junxit/us-congress-bills-110/metadata.md

 - 2007-09-06 — Placed on the Union Calendar, Calendar No. 201.
 - 2007-09-06 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-318.
 - 2007-09-06 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-318.
+- 2007-09-18 — Rules Committee Resolution H. Res.
+660 Reported to House.
+Rule provides for consideration of H.R.
+2761 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill except clauses 9 and 10 of Rules XXI.
+The rule provides that the amendment in the nature of a substitute recommended by the Committee on Financial Services now printed in the bill, modified by the amendment printed in Part A of this report, shall be considered as adopted.
+- 2007-09-19 — Amendment (A001) offered by Mr. Frank (MA). (consideration: CR H10544-10545, H10547-10548; text: CR H10544)
+- 2007-09-19 — Amendment (A002) offered by Mr. Pearce. (consideration: CR H10545-10547, H10548-10549; text: CR H10545)
+- 2007-09-19 — Amendment agreed to Committee of the Whole
+- 2007-09-19 — Amendment failed in Committee of the Whole
+- 2007-09-19 — Considered under the provisions of rule H. Res.
+660. (consideration: CR H10526-10551; text of measure as reported in House: CR H10533-10541)
+- 2007-09-19 — DEBATE - Pursuant to the provisions of H. Res.
+660, the Committee of the Whole proceeded with 10 minutes of debate on the Frank amendment.
+- 2007-09-19 — DEBATE - Pursuant to the provisions of H. Res.
+660, the Committee of the Whole proceeded with 10 minutes of debate on the Pearce amendment.
+- 2007-09-19 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Dreier motion to recommit with instructions.
+- 2007-09-19 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2761.
+- 2007-09-19 — House amendment agreed to: On agreeing to the Frank (MA) amendment (A001) Agreed to by recorded vote: 426 - 1 (Roll no. 881).
+- 2007-09-19 — House amendment not agreed to: On agreeing to the Pearce amendment (A002) Failed by recorded vote: 194 - 230 (Roll no. 882).
+- 2007-09-19 — House amendment offered
+- 2007-09-19 — House amendment offered
+- 2007-09-19 — House amendment offered/reported by : Amendment (A001) offered by Mr. Frank (MA).(consideration: CR H10544-10545, H10547-10548; text: CR H10544)
+- 2007-09-19 — House amendment offered/reported by : Amendment (A002) offered by Mr. Pearce.(consideration: CR H10545-10547, H10548-10549; text: CR H10545)
+- 2007-09-19 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+660 and Rule XVIII.
+- 2007-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-19 — Mr. Dreier moved to recommit with instructions to Financial Services. (consideration: CR H10549-10551; text: CR H10549)
+- 2007-09-19 — On agreeing to the Frank (MA) amendment (A001) Agreed to by recorded vote: 426 - 1 (Roll no. 881).
+- 2007-09-19 — On agreeing to the Pearce amendment (A002) Failed by recorded vote: 194 - 230 (Roll no. 882).
+- 2007-09-19 — On motion to recommit with instructions Failed by the Yeas and Nays: 196 - 228 (Roll no. 883).
+- 2007-09-19 — On passage Passed by the Yeas and Nays: 312 - 110 (Roll no. 884).
+- 2007-09-19 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Frank amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the ayes had prevailed.
+Mr. Pearce demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the Frank amendment until later in the legislative day.
+- 2007-09-19 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Pearce amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Pearce demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the Pearce amendment until later in the legislative day.
+- 2007-09-19 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 312 - 110 (Roll no. 884).
+- 2007-09-19 — Roll call votes on amendments in House
+- 2007-09-19 — Roll call votes on amendments in House
+- 2007-09-19 — Rule H. Res.
+660 passed House.
+- 2007-09-19 — Rule provides for consideration of H.R.
+2761 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill except clauses 9 and 10 of Rules XXI.
+The rule provides that the amendment in the nature of a substitute recommended by the Committee on Financial Services now printed in the bill, modified by the amendment printed in Part A of this report, shall be considered as adopted.
+- 2007-09-19 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+2761.
+- 2007-09-19 — The House adopted the amendment as agreed to by the Committee of the Whole House on the state of the Union.
+- 2007-09-19 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2761.
+- 2007-09-19 — The Speaker designated the Honorable Steve Israel to act as Chairman of the Committee.
+- 2007-09-19 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H10550)
+- 2007-09-19 — The previous question was ordered pursuant to the rule. (consideration: CR H10549)
+- 2007-09-19 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.